NgYaoDong/terraform-strongswan-vpn/README.md

 # terraform-strongswan-vpn

-Run `bash init.sh` to start the automation of the generation of certificates.

-Run `terraform init` and `terraform apply` to spin up VPN network.
+Run `bash start.sh` to start the automation of the generation of certificates, and spin up the entire network.